ilyagr/jj/docs/FAQ.md

 ◆  zzzzzzzz root() 00000000
 ```

-We'd like to create a new "featureB" change with the contents of the current
+We'd like to create a new "featureB" revision with the contents of the current
-commit `31a`, and we'd like the "featureA" change to be reverted to its former
+commit `31a`, and we'd the "featureA" revision to be reverted to its former
 state at commit `b80` (see step 1 above for how we found that commit id).

 First, we create a new empty child commit.
 Since it is empty, it has the same